 Most etiquette experts recommend setting an RSVP return date about a month after sending out invitations.
 However, here at RSVPify, we actually have a handy RSVP calculator that, based on our data from thousands of events, can give you an expected time of receipt for any given quantity of RSVPs.
 Head on over to the RSVPify Timeline Calculator to give it a whirl!

 Once upon a time, this was certainly true.
 And many folks will still tell you that the actual wedding invitation needs to be sent via traditional snail-mail.
 However, the online RSVP has exploded in popularity and acceptance over the past couple years.
-We recommend sticking to traditional paper invitations, but going for the digital option when it comes to RSVPs specifically.
+While you certainly can send online wedding invitations, we recommend sticking to traditional paper invitations, but going for the digital RSVP collection option.

 Your RSVP can make your life a whole lot easier, or can be the source of frustration when you realize later on all the questions you could have gotten answered right away.
 From meal preferences to attendance at secondary events, make sure you come up with a detailed lists of the info you’ll need from all guests, to make the most of your digital RSVP.